waimea-msmalley/300DTD-Assesment/docs/Design.md

 Make the UI similar to other browsing/shopping apps to insure familiarity.

 Things I will need to consider moving forward for this implication is:
-- Using drop-down menus
-- Using check boxes
+- Using navigation that is at the top of the page
 - Having an image to show the car

 ###  Consistency and Standards